 Why did Krishna kill Barbareek

 Why did Krishna kill Barbareek?

-Barbareek was a warrior who was born with the gift of knowing how to use powerful weapons.
-He was the grandson of Bhima, one of the Pandavas from the epic Mahabharata.
-Barbareek had pledged his support to the Kauravas in the Kurukshetra War, which was fought between the Kauravas and the Pandavas.
+Barbareek is the name of that person who was born with extraordinary ability to wield great weapon.
+He was the grandson of Bhima, the one of the five Pandavas of the great Indian epic Mahabharata.
+Barbareek was on the side of Kauravas in the Kurukshetra War which was between Kauravas and Pandavas.

+Why did Krishna kill Barbareek